-comprehensive planning General and technical assistance activities are provided by the GTPDD through the planning and technical assistance programs of the Appalachian Regional Commission and the Economic Development Administration.
-The GTPDD will continue to work with representatives of various Federal, State and local agencies, other planning and development districts, the GTPDD Board of Directors, mayors, county board of supervisors, technical professionals, and other private citizens to develop and improve the Golden Triangle Planning and Development District fullest to its potential.
+General comprehensive planning and technical assistance activities are provided by the GTPDD through the planning and technical assistance programs of the Appalachian Regional Commission and the Economic Development Administration.
+The GTPDD will continue to work with representatives of various Federal, State and local agencies, other planning and development districts, the GTPDD Board of Directors, mayors, county board of supervisors, technical professionals, and other private citizens to develop and improve the Golden Triangle Planning and Development District to its fullest potential.
+The CEDS continues to serve as the basic guide for growth and development and public investment in the seven-county area and meets the planning requirements of ARC, EDA, HUD and FmHA as well as other federal agencies.

-XI.
-Development Strategy
+X. Development Strategy